-- Accidental ingestion of the material may be harmful; animal experiments indicate that ingestion of less than 150 gram may be fatal or may produce serious damage to the health of the individual. - The material can produce chemical burns within the oral cavity and gastrointestinal tract following ingestion. - Amines without benzene rings when swallowed are absorbed throughout the gut.
+• Toxic effects may result from the accidental ingestion of the material; animal experiments indicate that ingestion of less than 40 gram may be fatal or may produce serious damage to the health of the individual.

+• The material can produce chemical burns within the oral cavity and gastrointestinal tract following ingestion.

+• Amines without benzene rings when swallowed are absorbed throughout the gut.
 Corrosive action may cause damage throughout the gastrointestinal tract.
 They are removed through the liver, kidney and intestinal mucosa by enzyme breakdown.